-We start the research process by communicating with your employees to ensure they are engaged.
-We then start collecting data – both quantitative through surveys, and qualitative through focus groups and interviews with groups of your employees.
+We begin the project by communicating with your employees to ensure they are engaged.
+Next, we engage in data collection – quantitative data through surveys, and qualitative data through in-depth interviews and focus groups with employees.

-Based on the research findings, recommendations will be provided on practical solutions that your organisation can engage in to improve social mobility within your workforce.
+Based on these findings, recommendations will be provided on practical solutions that your organisation can take to improve the socio-economic diversity and social mobility of your workforce.

-1. Gain an understanding of (i) socioeconomic backgrounds and (ii) social mobility across the organisation, including reference to demographic variables
+1. Gain an understanding of the socioeconomic background of your workforce and their experience of social mobility, including reference to demographic variables

 2. Be able to compare the make-up of your organisation to the general population as a whole